robertx7476/sep11-freedom-project/README.md

 * Helps practice quick thinking and reflexes.
 ##### CONS
 * Makes people stare at their device.
+* And the more people use their devices, the more there is an environmental impact.

 ## Blog
 Below you will find my many blogs on about how I made my project.